crispyCrusader/demoBot/README.md

   - join: joins the voice channel that is stored in the "private.json" file.
   - leave: leaves the voice channel that the bot was previously connected to
 - Events: no event objects have been added.
 However, the event method "onGuildMessageReceived()" was added to Bot.java to enable command detection
+- Handler: responsible for parsing the command and delegating said command's execution.
+Also prints the dev message for a command

 FUTURE FEATURES:
 - Add events (triggers that the bot reacts to)